spkl/Diffs/README.md

 B: x y
 ```

-The following table shows how the result would be returned when specifying the different ResultOrder values AABB, BBAA, ABAB and BABA:
+The following table shows how the result would be returned when specifying the different ResultOrder values `AABB`, `BBAA`, `ABAB` and `BABA`:

 | AABB | BBAA | ABAB | BABA |
 |:----:|:----:|:----:|:----:|
 | a -  | - x  | a -  | - x  |